top of page

 This is because, to remain on tiptoe, you have to contract your calf muscles, which then pull on the Achilles tendon, which in turn pulls the heel bone upwards and keeps it there.
 If your tendon is torn off, it can’t lift the heel bone off the floor.
 However, if it’s just partially torn, you may still be able to lift up on your toes and walk around.

-Testing for a gap in the tendon is not a very sensitive test for Achilles tendon ruptures.
+Feeling for a gap is not a very sensitive test.

 Scans for a torn or ruptured Achilles tendon